TNR is the practice of trapping stray cats, getting them spayed/neutered and returning them to where they came from.

 For a full guide to TRAP NEUTER RETURN, visit Alley Cat Allies.
 It is the best resource for TNR on the internet.

 Some very exciting things are happening in your community.
-Montgomery County has joined a very progressive movement for change in the way our animal shelter handles animals.
-Texas Litter Control will be acting in a support capacity to end the killing of healthy cats in the Montgomery County Animal Shelter.
+Montgomery and Harris Counties have joined a very progressive movement for change in the way our animal shelter handles animals.
+Texas Litter Control will be acting in a support capacity to end the killing of healthy cats in the Montgomery and Harris County Animal Shelters.

 The Montgomery County Animal Shelter has been 4 times over capacity for many years.
 It has been faced with terrible disease outbreaks and euthanasia for space.
 Other communities have developed better programs to not only lower the shelter’s intake (and save on your tax dollars), but these programs help lower the cat population overall.
 When you first see this, you will do what every person does.
 Releasing cats???
 How does that reduce the population?
 That’s just crazy!
 Let’s go through this step by step…